 Qualifying for the American Opportunity Credit

-Both the taxpayer claiming the AOC and the student must have valid Social Security or other tax identification numbers at the time of the due date of the tax return.
+Both the taxpayer claiming the AOC and the student must have a valid Social Security or other tax identification numbers at the time of the due date of the tax return.

 It's Only Available for the First Four Years

 The American Opportunity Credit is available for the first four years of a student's post-secondary education—the years of education immediately after high school.
-Students who have already completed four years of college education, or those for whom you have already claimed the AOC four times on previously filed tax returns, aren't eligible.
+Students who have already completed four years of college education, or those for whom you have already claimed the AOC four times on previously filed tax returns, are not eligible.

-What's a Qualifying Education Expense?
+What Is a Qualifying Education Expense?

 Comparing the American Opportunity Credit to Other Tax Breaks

 The LLC is available for any post-secondary education including graduate school or undergraduate education beyond four years.
 You can claim it for any course load—the student does not have to be enrolled at least half-time.
 But you won't receive any cash back after it erases your tax liability because it is not refundable, and you cannot include any costs other than tuition.